NotArrvis/sensedia-challenge/README.md

 pip install psycopg2
 ```

+### Backend

+On the folder backend you should follow these steps:

 After installing the dependencies, you need to build the database container.
 Make sure you have your .env file with the correct values, as exemplified in the .env.sample.

 ```bash